emtpb/plutho/README.md

 ## For developers

-In order to make changes to the local piezo_fem installation make sure to install it using the -e parameter:
+In order to make changes to the local plutho installation make sure to install it using the -e parameter:
 ```console
 pip install -e .
 ```

 ### TODOs

 Here are some additional features and optimizations which could be applied to the code.
 Some of those feature can be discussed and are not mandatory:
 - Add tests for the solvers